Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Do you feel the same way I do about spreadsheets?
 Look for examples you can use as a starting point.
-I often can find an online template another user shared in the Google Sheets Template Gallery.
-To find a template, you’ll first need to install the Google Drive Template Gallery.
-Locate it in your Google Drive by clicking the New button, then hovering over More and choosing “Connect more apps.”
-Type template gallery in the search box and it should be the first option you see.
+I often can find an online template in the Google Sheets Template Gallery.
+To find one, go to go to Sheets, then click the Template Gallery drop-down to expand more options.

 To use a spreadsheet for itemizing container contents, start a spreadsheet with these columns: